BASED ON POLICY NUMBER AND TITLE:

 - TYPES OF TRAVEL:

 - Business Travel: Travel for the purpose of carrying out job-related responsibilities or conducting College business (for example, travel between campuses, meetings, site visits, College representative at state-called meetings, etc.).
 Business travel will be charged to the traveler's department account.
-Business travel also includes travel expenses funded by a grant.

 - Professional Development Travel: Travel for the purpose of participating in a professional development program as defined in TTC Procedure 6-2-1.
 Professional Development expenses will be charged to the Professional Development account of the approving Vice President or the President.